duannbusiness/react-rails-boilerplate/README.md

+## NOTE: This repo has not been updated in a while.

+You may find that the versions of React, Rails, and Ruby are _NOT_ the most current.
+Feel free to update this repo and make a PR with new versions.
+Also, please let me know if you run into any bugs.

 # React + Rails No-Fluff Boilerplate

 A boilerplate project for anyone interested in making a project that uses React and Rails.